Research

 Select Working Papers

-“Intertemporal Substitution in Response to Non-Linear Health Insurance Contracts” (Job Market Paper) (drive link) (GitHub link)
+“Intertemporal Substitution in Response to Non-Linear Health Insurance Contracts” (email for latest draft)

 Abstract